 Headaches and fatigue

-Frequent and recurrent headaches are a common complaint among people with sedentary lifestyle, including heavy computer users.
+Frequent and recurrent headaches are a common complaint among people with a sedentary lifestyle, including heavy computer users.
 Usually, there are several reasons behind it: working under a lot of stress trying to meet the deadline, long working hours, poor work environment, too dim or too bright lighting.
-If you happen to suffer from frequent headaches, there are a couple of thing you can do to curb headache triggers or to avoid the headache altogether.
+If you happen to suffer from frequent headaches, there are a couple of things you can do to curb headache triggers or to avoid the headache altogether.

 As it was mentioned before, a common headache trigger is your workstation, if it is not arranged properly.
 You may be more prone to headaches if you work in a very bright environment and already suffer from eyestrain.
-As with the case of computer vision syndrome, a good way to get rid of the headaches is to take frequent breaks and spend the time doing activities that do not require you to focus on a screen.
+As with the case of computer vision syndrome, a good way to get rid of the headaches is to take frequent breaks and spend time doing activities that do not require you to focus on a screen.
 You might also want to switch the overhead light off when working at a computer and adjust the contrast settings on the monitor.

 Another factor that might trigger headaches is improper posture.
-If you constantly lean towards the monitor, you are not only more likely to develop a chronic pain in the back, but also get a headache.
+If you constantly lean towards the monitor, you are not only more likely to develop chronic pain in the back, but also get a headache.
 Do not sit in one position all day, but always keep your back and shoulders straight.
 Adjust the chair, desk and monitor to your preferences, and again: take breaks to stretch out your muscles and relax.

-Other things you need to take into account when trying to fight off headaches and fatigue is your diet.
-Limit your caffeine intake, because coffee acts as diuretic and dehydrates you.
+Another thing you need to take into account when trying to fight off headaches and fatigue is your diet.
+Limit your caffeine intake, because coffee acts as a diuretic and dehydrates you.
 Drink plenty of water instead.
 Working long hours and irregular meal times often come together.
 Unfortunately, if you skip meals and let yourself get hungry, you are more likely to get a headache at the end of the day.
 Remember to ventilate your office regularly and, if possible, go outside during your break or after work to make sure you get enough fresh air.

 Do not forget about proper sleep hygiene.
 The relationship between sleep and headache is inseparable and has been known for years.
-If you deprive yourself of sleep, you are more likely to suffer from headache and fatigue the next day.
+If you deprive yourself of sleep, you are more likely to suffer from headaches and fatigue the next day.
 This, in turn, will most probably affect your performance at work.
 Try to develop good sleeping habits and keep a regular sleep schedule.
 If possible, take a short nap in the early afternoon to regenerate and recharge, but do not overdo it.

 A common headache and fatigue trigger not to be taken lightly is stress.
-Working under tight deadline can be daunting, but you have to try to minimize stress, for example, by scheduling tasks or establishing a better communication with management, clients and co-worker.
+Working under tight deadlines can be daunting, but you have to try to minimize stress, for example, by scheduling tasks or establishing better communication with management, clients and co-worker.
 Remember that regular physical activity is thought to be a major stress reliever.

 Overweight and hypertension

 The link between sedentary behaviours and overweight has been known for a long time.
-Since IT specialists tend to spend hours sitting in front of a computer screen, it should come as no surprise that they are at a great risk of developing overweight or even obesity.
-There are several reasons to it.
-One obvious factor is inactivity of sitting, as a result of which your organism burns fewer calories.
+Since IT specialists tend to spend hours sitting in front of a computer screen, it should come as no surprise that they are at great risk of developing overweight or even obesity.
+There are several reasons for it.
+One obvious factor is the inactivity of sitting, as a result of which your organism burns fewer calories.
 In addition, people with sedentary jobs are likely to munch on sweetened and salty snacks, eat irregularly and choose junk food over healthy diet, which does not help to prevent overweight.
 What is more, the researchers from Tel Aviv University discovered that placing your backside under mechanical pressure, such as sitting down for prolonged periods, actually makes the cells in your stomach turn into fat cells much faster.
 To make matters worse, larger weight is often associated with higher blood pressure levels.

 Fortunately, there are a few steps you can take to reduce the risk of overweight and hypertension.

-Start with your diet: make healthy food choices and watch the portion sizes.
+- Start with your diet: make healthy food choices and watch the portion sizes.
 Avoid fast food and processed food, and if you must snack, opt for fresh and dried fruit or nuts, instead of sweets.
 Eat regularly and make sure you do not skip meals.

-Cut down on coffee you drink throughout the day, as caffeine may raise your blood pressure.
-For the same reason you should also quit smoking and limit your alcohol intake.
+- Cut down on coffee you drink throughout the day, as caffeine may raise your blood pressure.
+For the same reason, you should also quit smoking and limit your alcohol intake.

-If limiting your working hours is not an option, try to adopt a more active lifestyle after work: take regular exercise, go to a gym, start jogging, etc. If the weather conditions allow, leave your car in a garage and walk or cycle to work.
+- If limiting your working hours is not an option, try to adopt a more active lifestyle after work: take regular exercise, go to a gym, start jogging, etc. If the weather conditions allow, leave your car in a garage and walk or cycle to work.

-Sit as little as possible.
+- Sit as little as possible.
 You can try working at a standing desk or just stand up as often as possible during breaks or at meetings.
 If you have a tolerant and progressive boss, ask them for a treadmill desk, which is taking the standing desk to a new level!

 Between coding, developing new software and applications, IT professionals spend significant amounts of time working in front of a computer screen and putting their health and well-being at risk.
 Whether it is stress, eye muscle strain, pain in the back or headache, when unattended to, these issues may have serious health consequences and lower the productivity and performance of the workers.
-That is why, it is in best interest of both the workers and employers to address these problems as soon as they start to occur, or better: prevent them from happening in the first place.
-Fortunately, with a few changes in the attitude and working environment, most of the health problems can be easily avoided or reduced to large extent.
+That is why, it is in the best interest of both the workers and employers to address these problems as soon as they start to occur, or better: prevent them from happening in the first place.
+Fortunately, with a few changes in the attitude and working environment, most of the health problems can be easily avoided or reduced to a large extent.